solanakite/.github/README.md

 ## Docs

-Solana Kite has a [full doucmentation site, covering not just kite but also Solana Kit, Anchor and Codama](https://https://solanakite.org/).
+Solana Kite has a [full documentation site, covering not just Kite but also Solana Kit, Anchor and Codama](https://https://solanakite.org/).

 ## npm packages